 technicians to do it and what do they charge?
 I had written at least 3 agents before finding you.
 I asked them the exact

 same questions and not a one even responded until you.
-I guess they didn´t know or couldn´t be bothered but I must say
+I guess they didn´t know or couldn´t be bothered to find out but

-that whatever the reason it sure is frustrating when you are writing from thousands of miles away!
-Thank you Gil for
+I must say that whatever the reason it sure is frustrating when you are writing from thousands of miles away!
+Thank you

-your prompt response and valuable information.
-And thank you especially for telling us up front that while you are not
+Gil for your prompt response and valuable information.
+And thank you especially for telling us up front that while you

-an expert with AI, you would find out what we wanted to know, ASAP which is exactly what you did and got back with us
+are not an expert with AI, you would find out what we wanted to know ASAP which is exactly what you did and got back

 Thank you to all who have shared your experiences.
 We have written down some thoughts about "Customer Service" and

 how especially important we think it is in the Service Industries we are involved with.
-Will include those reflections in a
+We will include those reflections